 Master-level study of communications may teach you to be a compelling communicator.
 You'll likely study the impact of the media, learn documentary filmmaking, find out how to influence public opinion, and learn how politicians share their message.
 Admission to master-level study at the graduate level online usually requires passing the graduate record examination (the GRE), and any other required examinations (a language test, for instance).

 Some online programs award solely a master degree, while others award the master degree en route to a doctoral degree.
 Some schools offer the bachelor and master degree in communications in tandem, so both could be completed in five years.

 Core courses for the master-level study of communications online generally include communication and organizational theory, research methods, ethics, strategic communications, media skills, media theory, research methods, global communications, politics, economics, public speaking, and editing.
 The master-level student of communications chooses a specialization to build expertise in a particular segment of the industry, and may focus their studies on a world region or global issue.

 Culmination of master-level study is writing a thesis on a communications topic of your choice, with approval and advisement from a faculty member in your department.
 Once completed, you could graduate with the training and knowledge to help solve real-world problems with effective communication.

 Someone with a master degree in communications is poised to find fulfillment in journalism, advertising, public relations, government, corporate communication, or teaching college-level courses.

-The Kent State University Master's with a concentration in Public Relations is designed for students who wish to pursue careers in communication, ranging from management-level careers at public relati more >
+The Kent State University Master of Arts in Journalism and Mass Communications with a concentration in Public Relations is designed for those who wish to pursue careers in the communications field, to more >

 The online Master of Professional Studies degree in Strategic Public Relations at The George Washington University will position you to excel in this challenging profession by integrating core public more >